 Italian Journal of Geosciences - Vol. 143 (2024) f.2

-When stones tell about humans: A presumed anthropomorphic sandstone sculpture found in the Marche Apennines of central Italy
+When stones tell about humans: a presumed anthropomorphic sandstone sculpture found in the Marche Apennines of central Italy

 Alessandro Montanari1, Gianluca Mainiero2 & Maurizio Mainiero3